Spectra of magnetic turbulence in a relativistic plasma: Alfv en dynamics of magnetically dominated plasma

-The dispersion relation of the linear waves described by Eqs.~(\ref{low_beta}, \ref{reduced}) is
+} { The dispersion relation of the linear waves described by Eqs.~(\ref{low_beta}, \ref{reduced}) is

-which can be termed the {\it relativistic inertial Alfv\'en} waves.
+which can be termed the {\it relativistic inertial Alfv\'en} waves. }

-Except for the very last term in Eq.~(\ref{reduced}) describing the relativistic pressure contribution, the system of equations (\ref{low_beta}) and (\ref{reduced}) is analogous to the non-relativistic case.
-The nonrelativistic case is recovered by replacing the Alfv\'en speed and the inertial length by their non-relativistic counterparts by means of the substitution $\epsilon_0\to n_im_ic^2/2$.
-It may also be instructive to compare the dispersion relation (\ref{iaw}) with the dispersion relation of non-relativistic inertial kinetic Alf\'en waves \cite[e.g.,][]{streltsov95,lysak96}, \cite[][Eq.
-19]{boldyrev2021} where, similarly, the kinetic correction in the numerator comes from thermal motion of particles, while the inertial correction appears in the denominator.
+{ Except for the very last term in Eq.~(\ref{reduced}) describing the relativistic pressure contribution, the system of equations (\ref{low_beta}) and (\ref{reduced}) is analogous to the non-relativistic case.
+The nonrelativistic electron-ion case is recovered by replacing the Alfv\'en speed and the inertial length by their non-relativistic counterparts by means of the substitutions $\epsilon_0\to n_0m_ic^2/2$ in the Alfv\'en velocity and $\epsilon_0\to 2n_0m_ec^2$ in the inertial length.
+It may also be instructive to compare the dispersion relation (\ref{iaw}) with the dispersion relation of non-relativistic inertial kinetic Alfv\'en waves \cite[e.g.,][]{streltsov95,lysak96}, \cite[][Eq.
+19]{boldyrev2021} where, similarly, the kinetic correction coming from thermal particle motion enters the numerator, while the inertial correction appears in the denominator.
 In our relativisic case, these two corrections are necessarily on the same order.
-We also note that similarly to the previous study \cite[][]{tenbarge2021}, at large scales $k_\perp^2d^2\ll 1$, Eqs. (\ref{low_beta}, \ref{reduced}) describe shear Alfv\'en waves in a relativistically hot plasma and they are mathematically analogous to the equations of reduced magnetohydrodynamics.
+We also note that similarly to the previous study \cite[][]{tenbarge2021}, at large scales $k_\perp^2d^2\ll 1$, Eqs. (\ref{low_beta}, \ref{reduced}) describe shear Alfv\'en waves in a relativistically hot plasma and they are mathematically analogous to the equations of reduced magnetohydrodynamics. }

-Finally, as can be checked directly, Eqs.~(\ref{low_beta}, \ref{reduced}) conserve two quadratic integrals, the energy:
+{ Finally, as can be checked directly, Eqs.~(\ref{low_beta}, \ref{reduced}) conserve two quadratic integrals, the energy:

 and the generalized cross-helicity: